gguuss/google-dotnet-demo/README.md

 3. Restore the packages
 4. Press F5 to build and run the app
 5. Copy and paste an access token into the console app
+6. Press enter and the token info should be displayed

 ## Running the GoogleAuthDemo